galop-proxy/galop/README.md

   In this interval, the current number of open connections is logged.
 The interval must be specified in milliseconds.
 The default value is 60000 milliseconds.
+- **http.response.header.receive_timeout:**
+  The maximum time for the server to send a complete HTTP response header to the client.
+If the time is exceeded, the HTTP status code 504 (Gateway Time-out) will be sent to the client.
+The time must be specified in milliseconds.
+  The default value is 90000 milliseconds.
 - **security.max_http_header_size:**
   The maximum allowed size of an HTTP header in bytes.
 Any HTTP request or response that contains a larger header is rejected by GALOP.
 The default